• Skip to primary navigation

 What You Need

-As Jelly Cakes are an old fashioned recipe, they are made using pantry and fridge staples, making them a very budget-friendly afternoon tea option.
+As Jelly Cakes are an old fashioned recipe, they're made using basic pantry and fridge staples, making them a very budget-friendly afternoon tea option.

 • Caster sugar - also known as superfine sugar.
 This sugar is perfect for jelly cakes as it dissolves easily when mixed together with the butter.